dumblob/ULKL/README.md

 What?!
 ======

-Ever experienced problems with slow typing or hand-pain (wrist, carpal tunnels etc.) or switching to another nationalized layout in your head and hand-memory or tricky-accessible characters (especially the national-specific ones)?
+Ever experienced problems with *slow typing* or *hand-pain* (wrist, carpal tunnels etc.) or *switching to another nationalized layout in your head and hand-memory* or *tricky-accessible characters* (especially the national-specific ones)?

-This project should offer you a solution which mitigates the above-mentioned issues by introducing a easy-to-remember and easy-to-learn unified approach to creating nationalized but conceptually-uniform keyboard layouts.
+This project offers you a solution which mitigates the above-mentioned issues by introducing a easy-to-remember and easy-to-learn unified approach to creating nationalized but conceptually-uniform keyboard layouts.

 Structure of this directory
 ---------------------------